Introduction: Tito - Arduino UNO 3d Printed Robot

 3D printed Head

-3D .stl files here: http://www.thingiverse.com/thing:1378605 Find a way to 3d print the parts, they are designed for no supports so is very easy to print with 20% infill and 0.2mm resolution.
+3D .stl files here: https://wikifactory.com/+OttoDIY/tito/files Find a way to 3D print the parts, they are designed for no supports, so it is very easy to print with 20% infill and 0.2mm resolution.

-Since is Tito is completely opensource you can find the design 3d model files made in Autodesk 123D Design here:
+Since is Tito is completely opensource you can find there the 3D model design files.

 There is many was to build Tito, but one recommendation is before the connect the servos is to assemble the servo disk pieces to the legs, then put the servos in the body and the feet..